 On your computer, close any running RViz instance and open a new one with the slam configuration:

-Now try to explore the terrain with your rover and see the map being created.
+Now try exploring the terrain with your rover and see the map being created.
 You will probably experience the model doing discrete jumps on the map from time to time.
 This is due to gmapping correcting robot's position within the map.
 Here's a video demonstration:

 The diagram for the gmapping.launch file is pretty straightforward: